intuition-dev/mbMobile/README.md

 This will create index.html.

 Of course you can use regular Pug syntax to include other Pug files; or Markdown.
-MetaBakeMarkdown flavor includes CSS support:
+MetaBake Markdown flavor includes CSS support:
 ```pug
     include:metaMD comment.md
 ```